 I don’t deny my demons because instead of feeling ashamed of them, I’m now proud of how I’ve overcome them.
 And I know my greatest strengths have surfaced from my deepest struggles.
 Because of what I’ve been through, I’m more compassionate with others in similar situations and I’ve also developed a strong sense of determination to do the inner self-work required to get past my trauma.

 How many of you can look yourself in the eye and say I love you without knowing deep down that you just lied?
 I’m still learning, but courtesy of sobriety, I’m getting there.

 Ps.
-One thing I forgot to mention in this post and video is that in the first 6 months of recovery, I got really really sick every few weeks.
-Not just like a basic flu sickness type thing, I was bed ridden for days.
+One thing I forgot to mention in this post and video is that in the first 6 months of my sobriety journey, I got really really sick every few weeks.
+Not just like a basic flu sickness type thing, I was bedridden for days.
 This is all normal in recovery as your body is detoxing and cleansing out the toxins.